Ependymoma Awareness Day 2018

-Patients, caregivers and medical professionals from around the world dedicated May 8, 2017, as the sixth annual Ependymoma Awareness Day!
+Patients, caregivers and medical professionals from around the world dedicated May 6, 2018, as the seventh annual Ependymoma Awareness Day!

-The CERN Foundation held a butterfly release as part of Ependymoma Awareness Day on Monday, May 8, 2017 in Washington, DC.
+The CERN Foundation held a butterfly release as part of Ependymoma Awareness Day on Sunday, May 6, 2018 in Washington, DC.
 Hundreds of butterflies were released to honor loved ones with ependymoma, caregivers, and to support ependymoma research.
 The delicate and beautiful butterfly was chosen to represent the spirit of the ependymoma community as a symbol of hope through change.
-This year is the CERN Foundation’s 10-year anniversary.
-To commemorate this accomplishment, we highlighted 10 people affected by ependymoma who each opened their own box of butterflies!

 The butterfly release was photographed and videotaped so that supporters around the world can participate and share in this moving event.
 View the butterfly release photo gallery.